Updated on August 16, 2022

 - Have easy, grab-and-go options like cheese sticks, Greek yogurt, hard boiled eggs and bean dips readily available.

-- Swap white grains for whole grains like whole grain bread, brown rice and popcorn.
+- Swap white grains for whole grains like whole grain bread, brown rice and air popped popcorn.

 - Stock your freezer with vegetables and fruit.
 Frozen greens, peas, corn and other veggies are simple to steam for a quick side at dinner.
 Have frozen fruit chunks ready to throw in the blender with yogurt for breakfast or a snack.